r-pogo/vade_mecum/Linux/permissions.md

 modify the files.

 `World`: any other user who has access to a file.
-This person has neither created the file, nor he belongs to a usergroup who could own the file.
+This person has neither created the file, nor he belongs to an usergroup who could own the file.
 Practically, it means everybody else.
 ___
 ## Linux file Permissions
 `-rwxrwxrwx 1 cookieMonster cookieMonster      392 Mar 25 08:03  englishWord.txt*`